What Does First National Bank Do With Your Personal Information?

 What?
 The types of personal information we collect and share depend on the product or service you have with us.
 This information can include:

-• Social Security number and credit history
+• Social Security number and account balances

-• Employment information and overdraft history
+• Transaction history and credit history

 When you are no longer our customer, we continue to share your information as described in this notice.